-The flag in front of the government
+The flag in front of the government buildings in Guatemala City. |

 Last Saturday we went to Guatemala City for the day, and a seminary/language school gave us a tour of the city.
 We first went to Central Park and had to walk around the city and find answers to different questions such as how much do different types of fruit cost at the market and how much does it cost to see a movie?
 (It costs 18 Quetzales to go to a movie, which is about $2.25!)